open-education-hub/essentials-security/system-exploration/index.md

 ## Introduction

-In the [previous section](../welcome-to-linux/README.md), we introduced the Linux OS family via the Kali Linux OS.
+In the [previous session](../welcome-to-linux/index.md), we introduced the Linux OS family via Kali Linux.
 With its help, we learned about the terminal and about basic file navigation commands, such as `ls`, `cd`, `mkdir`, `rm`.
 We also talked about processes and the `ps` command.